Choosing the right education for your child is one of the most important decisions you will ever make.

 Our school has close links with the parish to which it belongs.
 Parishioners are active in the school in mentoring our Mini Vinnies outreach group to become advocates for social justice issues, to develop leadership skills and to engage with the St Vincent de Paul Society.
-Under the leadership of our Mini Vinnies student committee, our school’s mission activities include fundraising and food drives for Caritas, Catholic Mission, SIMS Cambodia and the St Vincent de Paul Society.
+Under the leadership of our Leaders of Mission, our school’s mission activities include fundraising and food drives for Caritas, Catholic Mission and the St Vincent de Paul Society.

 Our school community values its relationship with the residents in our neighbouring aged-care facility, Tenison Apartments.
-Our students pay frequent visits to the residents to talk with them and to show them what they have been doing in class.
+Our students pay frequent visits to the residents to talk with them and to show them what they have been doing in class, although COVID restrictions have recently curtailed sone of those outreach opportunities.
 The students enjoy the attention they receive, and our visits give the residents a boost.
 These visits offer our students valued opportunities to interact respectfully and responsibly in a real-life context.

 St Patrick’s has an award-winning recycling program that has been recognised by Lake Macquarie City Council.
 The school’s bin-free policy encourages students to take personal responsibility for caring for the environment.